 If you're looking for a special item of clothing, for example for a formal outfit for baby photos, then Smockingbird Kids is the place to shop.
 There you can find beautifully crafted traditional clothes for baby and toddler.
 The pricing is low compared to how detailed these clothes are, although still higher priced than many of the other stores on this site.
 Many of the Smockingbird Kids items are monogrammable, and, as the name suggests, you can find plenty of outfits featuring intricate details such as smocking.

 To sum up, if you're buying everyday baby clothes, I'd recommend Carter's, The Children's Place, and Old Navy.
-On the other hand, if you're looking for something a little more special for your baby or as a baby shower gift for someone else, then you should go for Janie and Jack, Smockingbird Kids, OshKosh B'gosh, or Clover Baby and Kids.
+On the other hand, if you're looking for something a little more special for your baby or as a baby shower gift for someone else, then you should go for Janie and Jack, Smockingbird Kids, or OshKosh B'gosh.